Kingxukai/linux/Documentation/gpu/afbc.rst

 AFBC streams can contain several components - where a component corresponds to a color channel (i.e. R, G, B, X, A, Y, Cb, Cr).
-The assignment of input/output color channels must be consistent between the encoder and the decoder for correct operation, otherwise the consumer will interpret the decoded data incorrectly.
+The assignment of input/output color channels must be consistent between the woke encoder and the woke decoder for correct operation, otherwise the consumer will interpret the woke decoded data incorrectly.

-Furthermore, when the lossless colorspace transform is used (AFBC_FORMAT_MOD_YTR, which should be enabled for RGB buffers for maximum compression efficiency), the component order must be:
+Furthermore, when the woke lossless colorspace transform is used (AFBC_FORMAT_MOD_YTR, which should be enabled for RGB buffers for maximum compression efficiency), the woke component order must be:

  * Component 0: R
  * Component 1: G
  * Component 2: B

-The component ordering is communicated via the fourcc code in the fourcc:modifier pair.
-In general, component '0' is considered to reside in the least-significant bits of the corresponding linear format.
+The component ordering is communicated via the woke fourcc code in the fourcc:modifier pair.
+In general, component '0' is considered to reside in the woke least-significant bits of the woke corresponding linear format.
 For example, COMP(bits):

  * DRM_FORMAT_ABGR8888